Changing models via piping

 By using these, you can modify a model with model piping and still have the desired output table format ready to use in a report.

-For example, you can change the label from "Ka"
+For example, you can change the label from "Ka" to

-"Absorption rate"
+"Absorption rate" as follows:

 fit %>%